MIDFIELDR/midfieldr/README.md

 -   [ggplot2](https://ggplot2.tidyverse.org/) recommended for data
     graphics, but not required.

-## Installation
+## Install midfieldr

+Not yet available from [CRAN](https://cran.r-project.org/).
 To install the development version of midfieldr from [GitHub](https://github.com/), type in the Console:

 ``` r
 # install remotes